Dynatrace (NYSE:DT) Price Target Cut to $60.00

-Dynatrace (NYSE:DT) had its target price cut by equities research analysts at Robert W. Baird from $85.00 to $60.00 in a research note issued to investors on Thursday, The Fly reports.
-Robert W. Baird’s price objective suggests a potential upside of 36.27% from the company’s current price.
+Dynatrace (NYSE:DT) had its price target reduced by investment analysts at Canaccord Genuity Group from $80.00 to $60.00 in a note issued to investors on Thursday, The Fly reports.
+Canaccord Genuity Group’s price objective suggests a potential upside of 36.36% from the stock’s current price.

-In related news, CRO Stephen J. Pace sold 104,667 shares of Dynatrace stock in a transaction dated Thursday, December 9th.
-The stock was sold at an average price of $63.46, for a total value of $6,642,167.82.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CEO Rick M. Mcconnell acquired 2,500 shares of the stock in a transaction that occurred on Tuesday, December 14th.
+In other Dynatrace news, CEO Siclen John Van sold 55,000 shares of Dynatrace stock in a transaction that occurred on Monday, November 15th.
+The shares were sold at an average price of $70.07, for a total transaction of $3,853,850.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Rick M. Mcconnell bought 2,500 shares of the business’s stock in a transaction dated Tuesday, December 14th.
 The stock was purchased at an average price of $58.38 per share, for a total transaction of $145,950.00.
 The disclosure for this purchase can be found here.
-Insiders have sold a total of 195,942 shares of company stock worth $12,963,378 over the last 90 days.
+Insiders have sold 195,942 shares of company stock worth $12,963,378 over the last three months.
 Insiders own 0.88% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the stock.
-Total Clarity Wealth Management Inc. purchased a new position in Dynatrace in the 3rd quarter worth approximately $35,000.
-Advisory Services Network LLC purchased a new position in Dynatrace in the 2nd quarter worth approximately $42,000.
-Dark Forest Capital Management LP purchased a new position in Dynatrace in the 3rd quarter worth approximately $44,000.
-CWM LLC purchased a new position in Dynatrace in the 4th quarter worth approximately $48,000.
-Finally, Shell Asset Management Co. lifted its stake in Dynatrace by 79.7% in the 2nd quarter.
-Shell Asset Management Co. now owns 927 shares of the company’s stock worth $54,000 after purchasing an additional 411 shares in the last quarter.
-Institutional investors own 93.84% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Edmonds Duncan Registered Investment Advisors LLC grew its holdings in shares of Dynatrace by 4.9% in the third quarter.
+Edmonds Duncan Registered Investment Advisors LLC now owns 4,196 shares of the company’s stock worth $298,000 after purchasing an additional 197 shares during the last quarter.
+Metropolitan Life Insurance Co NY grew its holdings in shares of Dynatrace by 1.7% in the third quarter.
+Metropolitan Life Insurance Co NY now owns 12,414 shares of the company’s stock worth $881,000 after purchasing an additional 205 shares during the last quarter.
+Amalgamated Bank grew its holdings in shares of Dynatrace by 0.7% in the third quarter.
+Amalgamated Bank now owns 35,569 shares of the company’s stock worth $2,524,000 after purchasing an additional 245 shares during the last quarter.
+Cim LLC boosted its holdings in Dynatrace by 1.0% in the third quarter.
+Cim LLC now owns 24,300 shares of the company’s stock valued at $1,854,000 after acquiring an additional 247 shares in the last quarter.
+Finally, DekaBank Deutsche Girozentrale boosted its holdings in Dynatrace by 1.4% in the third quarter.
+DekaBank Deutsche Girozentrale now owns 23,352 shares of the company’s stock valued at $1,684,000 after acquiring an additional 329 shares in the last quarter.
+Hedge funds and other institutional investors own 93.84% of the company’s stock.

 About Dynatrace